hessJ/FLEET/README.md

 4. `Enrichment tests` in Module D
 5. `Plotting and exporting html report` in Module E

-This script is under active development.
-Stay tuned for updates.

 ### Tip for first-time use:
 1. Run `Module A` once to store LD-pruned 1000G data in `~/PATH_TO_FLEET/pruned/` directory
 2. Skip `Module A` in future runs if satisfied with the LD-pruning parameters